-NOVA is located at the rescue in Sebec, Maine.
+SAM is located at the rescue in Sebec, Maine.
 We post in various states along the east coast and Canada where we have had lots of successful adoptions to enable more exposure for these beautiful saved souls.
 Families will need to be prepared to travel to the rescue to meet and take home their new best friend.
-There is a local hotel in Dover-Foxcroft that is pet-friendly (approx 6 miles) and several in Bangor (approx 45 miles).
-There are also lots of wonderful camp-sites for the more adventurous families and what a great way to get to know your new best friend.
+Sebec is located just outside the towns of Dover-Foxcroft and Milo (approx 8 miles) and approx 45 miles from Bangor.
+There are also lots of hotels, motels, pet friendly accommodations and wonderful camp-sites for the more adventurous families and what a great way to get to know your new best friend.
 If there are options to arrange transport, we will work with you to make it happen.

 Your message has been sent to Give a Dog a Home, German Shepherd Dog Rescue-VT.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.